CENG502-Projects/CENG502-Spring2023/Barutcu/Readme.md

 Our implementation confirmed the key findings of the paper and highlighted the effectiveness of the proposed algorithm for both the Influence Maximization and Sensor Placement problems.
 The project underscores the significance of efficient algorithms for submodular maximization in practical applications such as social network analysis and sensor deployment.

-Finally, we set up an experiment to absorve the overhead cost of the approximiting the function on influence maximization problem when new person joins the network.
-We could not finish the study, however, with the setup, experiment can be completed by running the script.
+Finally, we set up an additional experiments to absorve the overhead cost of the approximiting the function on influence maximization problem and to highlight the potential of using deep reinforcement learning techniques for decision-making in resource-constrained scenarios.

 To wrap up, I enjoyed reproducing this paper and learned a lot during the process.
 I would like to thank the authors for writing such a great and mostly clear paper and Sinan Hoca for equipping us with the skills to take on this project.